Where to Stay in Lisbon for First Timers: Best Areas

 Chiado has plenty of sights and culture.
 The Carmo Convent (Convento do Carmo) is one of the major sights for anyone visiting Lisbon.
 The gothic medieval church was left in ruins by a 1755 earthquake but its grand remains have been converted into an archaeological museum.

-Within walking distance of the convent are both the Museu do Chiado and the National Theatre of São Carlos.
-The theatre in particular is housed in a beautiful 18th-century building, worth visiting just to appreciate the neoclassical façade.
-There are also Museu Arqueológico do Carmo and Museo de Sao Roque.
+Within walking distance of the convent are both the Museu do Chiado, the National Theatre of São Carlos -housed in a beautiful 18th-century building, as well as the Museu Arqueológico do Carmo, and Museo de Sao Roque.

 Just beyond hipster Pink Street in Cais do Sodré is the more sedate waterfront area.
 The river’s edge is lined with leafy urban parks and laid-back cafes where you can enjoy lunch overlooking the water.